vascolleitao/las/README.md

 ### An example of using the map skeleton

-Here is a simple example of incrementing all the elements of a collection:
+Here is a simple example of incrementing all elements of a collection:

 ```cpp
 std::vector<int> vec(1000);